justynjay/ijustyncom/content/other.md

 ---
 <center>
 <p>
-  You can also find me at these locations if you are interested!
+  You can also find me at these locations:
 </p>

 <p><br><br><br></p>